-- a) MNsure should promote equitable plan offerings to all communities by creating a Minnesota-specific risk adjustment model that includes metrics related to social determinants of health such as socio-economic status, race, ethnicity, primary language, and sexual orientation and gender identity.
+- a) MNsure should promote equitable plan offerings to all communities by creating a Minnesota-specific risk adjustment model that includes metrics related to social determinants of health such as socio-economic status, race, ethnicity, primary language, sexual orientation and gender identity.
 This would ensure that carriers that offer services or provider networks that are valuable to populations at risk of health disparities do not experience adverse selection that forces them to raise premiums or cut services.
-It would also ensure that carriers that offer plans that promote continuity of care for populations that "churn" off of public programs are not disadvantaged by doing so. - b) MNsure should require all participating carriers to contract with provider networks that include a racially, ethnically and culturally diverse range of providers to meet the needs of all communities in their service area.
-This would ensure that all MNsure enrollees have fair and adequate access to providers that meet their needs.

-4. Quality and Value - Mental Health Care: The extremely personal and individuated nature of mental health care makes it especially important for there to be a choice of providers available to all patients.
+It would also ensure that carriers that offer plans that promote continuity of care for populations that "churn" off of public programs are not disadvantaged by doing so. - b) MNsure should require all participating carriers to contract with provider networks that include a culturally diverse range of providers to meet the needs of all communities in their service area.
+This would ensure that all MNsure enrollees have fair and adequate access to providers that meet their needs. - c) MNsure should ensure the availability of a transparent and publicized appeals process for enrollees who are unable to access appropriate culturally competent providers in their health plan's provider network.
+Cultural competence may include, but is not limited to, expertise relevant to specific communities or individuals because of their socio-economic status, race, ethnicity, primary language, sexual orientation and gender identity.
+The appeals process should enable enrollees to access out-of-network providers at in-network cost-sharing levels when they can demonstrate that their health plan's provider network cannot meet their specific needs. - 4.
+Quality and Value Mental Health Care: The extremely personal and individuated nature of mental health care makes it especially important for there to be a choice of providers available to all patients.
 The scarcity of mental health care providers in some areas of Minnesota makes it difficult for patients to access a choice of providers, even when services are covered by their health plan, or for patients to have the opportunity to change their mental health care provider if they are not receiving effective services.
 Additionally, high cost-sharing in some plans makes it difficult for patients to maintain compliance with their prescription drug regimen, which puts them at high risk of increased symptoms and instability.